Shakeskeyboarde/wurk/core/wurk/README.md

   - Log level can also be set using the `WURK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.
 - `--clear`
   - Clear the screen on startup.
 This does the same thing as the linux `clear` command, but is more CI friendly.
 It does not error if it is not available or `TERM` is not set, and it respects TTY availability.

-### Git Options

-- `--git-from-revision <rev>`
-  - Use a specific Git revision when detecting modifications.
-If not specified, it will be detected from the NPM registry metadata based on each workspace's current version.